 Fallback position: The worst outcome that you are STILL happy with.

 Approach the negotiating by following some of the steps above.
 Get down on their level and make a start.

 Let’s take a look at a recent example for me.
-My son needed to get dressed but he wanted to carry on playing.
+My son needed to get dressed, but he wanted to carry on playing.

-My ideal position was for him to just damn well do what I tell him without question and my fallback position was for him to go back to playing after he got dressed.
-Time was against me so I was not keen on him playing afterward but I could let him play for another few minutes before we leave the house.
+My ideal position was for him just damn well to do what I tell him without question, and my fallback position was for him to go back to playing after he got dressed.
+Time was against me, so I was not keen on him playing afterward, but I could let him play for another few minutes before we leave the house.

-If I were to simply demand that he gets dressed, it would have led to arguments, tears, and leaving the house in a bad mood.
+If I were to demand that he gets dressed, it would have led to arguments, tears, and leaving the house in a bad mood.